BehkoVasilev/BehkoVasilev/README.md

 ### I'm a realist, positive person and enthusiastic about learning new tehnologies and improve my skills.
 <br />

-- 🌱 I’m currently learning JavaScript, HTML5, CSS
+- 🌱 I’m currently learning Web Development with JavaScript

 - 🔭 I have basic knowledge in Python, JavaScript, HTML5, CSS, C#, SQLite , MySQL